aws-observability/terraform-aws-observability-accelerator/docs/concepts.md

 To run the examples, you need a set of AWS IAM permissions.
 You can find an example of minimum permissions required [in this file](https://github.com/aws-observability/terraform-aws-observability-accelerator/blob/main/docs/iam/min-iam-policy.json).

+!!! warning
-> **Note**: The policy resource is set as `*` to allow all resources, this is not a recommended practice.
+    The policy resource is set as `*` to allow all resources, this is not a recommended practice.
     You should restrict instead to the ARNs when applicable.

 ### Terraform states and variables